-Grade Placement 7 or 8 1 year

-Prerequisite: A physical exam and grade eligibility are required.
+Grade Placement: (7-8) Prerequisite: A physical exam and grade eligibility are required.

 Is offered as an after-school program.
 Parents will pick up students after the practice.
 Students will follow University Interscholastic Rules for competition and eligibility.
 Tennis competition season takes place in the fall and spring.
 The student is responsible for supplying his/her equipment and workout apparel.